RonaldPavon/Research-Bicycle---ROS2-SLAM-application/README.md

 ---
 ## 🔧 Managing the System

-The Bobbi Research Bicycle system comes **pre-installed** and the web application runs automatically on boot.
+The BobbiV2 Research Bicycle system comes **pre-installed** and the web application runs automatically on boot.
 If you need to rebuild or update the Docker containers, follow these steps:

 1. **Rebuild Docker Images**